-Among the brightest of the highlights was Peter Ablinger, who turned a keynote lecture into a triptych of challenging sonic encounters that effortlessly intermingled music, noise, field recordings, speech & performance art as only he can.
-Witnessing Ablinger speak while a shifting assortment of bandwidths (all derived from the qualities of Ablinger’s own voice) obscured different elements of his voice was surprisingly hypnotic, one’s focus constantly pulled back & forth between straining for meaning & simply enjoying the curious effects brought about by the collision.
+Among the brightest of the highlights was Peter Ablinger, who turned a keynote lecture into a triptych of challenging sonic encounters that effortlessly intermingled music, noise, field recordings, speech and performance art as only he can.
+Witnessing Ablinger speak while a shifting assortment of bandwidths (all derived from the qualities of Ablinger’s own voice) obscured different elements of his voice was surprisingly hypnotic, one’s focus constantly pulled back and forth between straining for meaning and simply enjoying the curious effects brought about by the collision.
 It was one of many manifestations throughout the weekend of projective listening—the brain/ear imposing on noise what it thinks it’s hearing but isn’t.